Back

 One of the practical constraints here was that I wanted this to work not only as a theoretical repo, but as something I could actually test on Apple Silicon.

-So the repo has two operating modes:
+So the repo has two practical operating modes:

 In other words: the repo is not just "MLX-compatible" in theory.
 It is set up so the autoresearch loop can actually run locally, collect results.tsv, and generate a progress plot without changing the underlying philosophy.